daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 Upload the firmware to the VAL-1000

+NOTE: Be sure 12V power is connected when uploading firmware.

 ## Step 3 - Set up app pins
 Set up the following pins to match those in the pin.h file